Human Motion Transfer with 3D Constraints and Detail Enhancement: Method

-We learn the mapping from label image sequences to realistic image sequences by training a conditional GAN, consisting of Appearance Encoder and Pose GAN.
-The design of Pose GAN is similar to pix2pixHD\cite{wang17:pix2pixHD}: It is composed of a generator $G_{pose}$, and two multi-scale frame discriminators with the same architecture for images in the source and target domains, respectively.
-The two networks drive each other: the generator learns to synthesize more realistic images conditioned on the input to fool the discriminator, while the discriminator in turn learns to discern the ``real'' images (ground truth) and ``fake'' (generated) images.
-The difference of our network from pix2pixHD is that the data we use to learn the mapping includes not only target video, but also source video.
-We have done this by conditioning $G_{pose}$ on both label images and appearance features, extracted by the Label Image Generator and Appearance Encoder respectively.
-See Figure \ref{fig:GAN} for the generative network architecture.
-It is worth mentioning that in order to solve the problem of poor continuity caused by single frame generation, similar to \cite{chan18:every_dance_now}, adjacent frames are involved in training to improve temporal coherence.
+We learn the mapping from temporally adjacent label images and an appearance image to a realistic image by training the MT-Net, consisting of an Appearance Encoder and a Pose GAN (Figure~\ref{fig:GAN}). \sytneww{Specifically, for $\mathcal{X} \in \{\mathcal{S}, \mathcal{T}\}$ let $I_{app}^{\mathcal{X}}$ and $I_{pose}^{\mathcal{X}}$ be the corresponding appearance image and the adjacent pose labels \sytneww{in the domain $\mathcal{X}$} (extracted from the current frame and the last frame), respectively, and we can obtain the reconstructed frame $I_{MT}^{\mathcal{X}}$.
+The Appearance Encoder encodes the appearance image $I_{app}^{\mathcal{X}}$ to a latent feature, and the Pose GAN produces an output image $I_{MT}^{\mathcal{X}}$ with the given appearance and pose/shape constraints.
+It is worth mentioning that in order to solve the problem of poor temporal continuity caused by single frame generation, similar to \cite{chan18:every_dance_now}, we involve adjacent frames in $I_{pose}^{\mathcal{X}}$ to improve temporal coherence.}

-\textbf{Appearance Encoder $E_{app}$ and Pose GAN Generator $G_{pose}$.} As said above, to make full use of the given data and meet the need of the subsequent detail enhancement, we train the generative network using data from both source video and target video.
-However, training two separate conditional GANs has a high overhead for computing resources and time.
-In order to simplify this process, we introduce an Appearance Encoder, and use label images containing 2D/3D constraints and appearance features together to guide Pose GAN to produce the reconstructed image (for within-domain input) or initial transfer result $I_{MT}$ (for cross-domain input).
-Note that for a new source subject video, our framework only needs to fine-tune the upsampling part of Pose GAN for the generation of the new subject.
+\textbf{Appearance Encoder $E_{app}$.} The Appearance Encoder is a fully convolutional network that extracts appearance features from an input image $I_{app}^{\mathcal{X}}$, and the extracted feature is used as a condition for the Pose GAN.
+It takes randomly selected frames as input and outputs appearance features corresponding to that domain.